 You can launch a motorized W700 from any dock or beach, including rocky beaches, and you can paddle it in water that’s just a few inches deep, and even go over obstacles.
 The W700 is the most stable kayak out there (after the S4), and anyone can paddle it standing, and fish standing in it.

 The best alternative

-While the W500 is unrivaled in the world of kayaks, it is limited as far as load capacity is concerned.
-Its 360 lbs capacity is fine for one large size fisherman, an outboard motor, and plenty of fishing gear, but that’s about it – no carrying capacity for another large size fishing buddy, and this can be a problem for many people who are used to fish in crews of two.
+While the W700 is unrivaled in the world of kayaks, it is limited as far as load capacity is concerned.
+Its 450 lbs capacity is fine for two full size fisherman, an outboard motor, and plenty of fishing gear, but that’s about it – no carrying capacity for more, and this can be a problem for some people.

-And this is where the perfect alternative can be introduced: The Wavewalk 700.
+And this is where the perfect alternative can be introduced: The Wavewalk S4.

 This new boat does more than effectively bridging the worlds of kayak fishing and regular fishing from boats – It offers a range of benefits that in some cases make it a better solution than bass boats and flats boats –

-The ultra lightweight (80 lbs) W700 can carry on board 580 lbs of passengers, motor and gear, which is enough for two full size fishermen, their fishing gear, and a powerful outboard.
-The 6 hp outboard featuring in our demo movies is overkill for it.
+The ultra lightweight (98 lbs) S4 can carry on board 600 lbs of passengers, motor and gear, which is enough for two large size fishermen, their fishing gear, and a powerful outboard.
+The 6 hp outboard featuring in our demo movies fits it perfectly.

-The W700 offers all the advantages listed above for the W500, namely easy car-topping, easy launching anywhere you want, easy paddling, skinny water mobility, easy stand up fishing, comfort, storage, stand up paddling and fishing, etc., plus full tandem capabilities, for both short and long trips.
+The S4 offers all the advantages listed above for the W700, namely easy car-topping, easy launching anywhere you want, easy paddling, skinny water mobility, easy stand up fishing, comfort, storage, stand up paddling and fishing, etc., plus full tandem capabilities, for both short and long trips.